open-metadata/OpenMetadata/openmetadata-docs/content/partials/v1.2/deployment/upgrade/upgrade-prerequisites.md

 ## Deprecation Notice

 - OpenMetadata only supports Python version 3.8 to 3.10.
+We will add support for 3.11 in the release 1.3.

 ## Breaking Changes for 1.2 Stable Release